PatrickD321/UFOs/README.md

 ![fig 4](https://user-images.githubusercontent.com/78861458/116832360-e15d0500-ab82-11eb-90dd-08d61f078b8a.png)

 ## Summary
 Most web pages or sites use a drop down table that provides a list of options that user can select from.
-This design does not use this feature, the drop down list provides a clear selection of filters, which gives a user much more understanding of what the filters off without have to explain how the page or web site works.
-One recomendation for further development is to have a drop table for the secection of filters and the other is to employ the use of other web sites in addition to Dana's own database that is stored on her server, data.js, where user can have a much wider search area.
+This design does not use this feature, the drop down list provides a clear selection of filters, which gives a user much more understanding of what the filters exists, without have to explain how the page or web site works.
+One recomendation for further development is to have a drop table for the selection of filters and the other is to employ the use of other web sites in addition to Dana's own database that is stored on her server, data.js, where user can have a much wider search area.